barotto/IBMulator/docs/BUILD_WINDOWS.md

  `make install`

 If you followed the instructions you'll find IBMulator inside the `release` folder.
 You can now move and rename the `release` package.

+If you update the sources from the remote repository with `git pull` you then need to run `autoreconf` and `configure` again.

+### Optional packages

+To enable support for **NVDA** you need to:

+ 1. Move inside your workspace:
+ `cd /c/workspace`
+ 2. Download the NVDA controller client software:
+ `curl https://download.nvaccess.org/releases/stable/nvda_2025.2_controllerClient.zip --output nvda.zip`
+ 3. Unzip the package:
+ `unzip nvda.zip -d nvda`
+ 4. Move into the IBMulator source directory and add the following `configure` option:
+ `--with-nvda-prefix=C:/workspace/nvda`
+ 5. Build and install IBMulator.
+ 6. Copy the `nvda/x64/nvdaControllerClient.dll` file into the `bin` directory with `ibmulator.exe`.

 ### Installation